backdaniel/hermesdb/README.md

-# Distributed dictionary protocol using PoW
+# Distributed PoW Dictionary Protocol

 Designed to become the only source of truth in the universe.